Niter: Availability

 Because of its ready solubility in water, niter is most often found in arid environments and often in conjunction with other soluble minerals like halides, iodates, borates, gypsum, and rarer carbonates and sulphates.
-Potassium and other nitrates are of great importance for use in fertilizers and, historically, gunpowder.
-Much of the world's demand is now met by synthetically produced nitrates, though the natural mineral is still mined and is still of significant commercial value.

 Niter occurs naturally in certain places like the "Caves of Salnitre" (Collbató) known since the Neolithic.
 In the "Cova del Rat Penat", guano (bat excrements) deposited over thousands of years became saltpeter after being leached by the action of rainwater.

 In 1783, Giuseppe Maria Giovene and Alberto Fortis together discovered a "natural nitrary" in a doline close to Molfetta, Italy, named Pulo di Molfetta.
 The two scientists discovered that niter formed inside the walls of the caves of the doline, under certain conditions of humidity and temperature.
 After the discovery, it was suggested that manure could be used for agriculture, in order to increase the production, rather than to make gunpowder.
 The discovery was challenged by scholars until chemist Giuseppe Vairo and his pupil Antonio Pitaro confirmed the discovery.
 Naturalists sent by academies from all Europe came in large number to visit the site; since niter is a fundamental ingredient in the production of gunpowder, these deposits were of considerable strategic interest.
 The government started extraction.
-Shortly thereafter, Giovene discovered that niter in other caves of Apulia.
+Shortly thereafter, Giovene discovered niter in other caves of Apulia.
 The remnants of the extraction plant is a site of industrial archaeology, although currently not open to tourists.